 Beer is always best served fresh and in Gothenburg you can visit several of the micro-breweries and take part in tastings and events.

-One of the first words you will learn when visiting Sweden is “fika”.
+One of the first word you will learn when visiting Sweden is “fika”.
 Just like the Danes love their “hygge”, Swedes take this trademark coffee-break very seriously.
 Many engage in a fika ritual at least a couple of times a day.
-What is included except for coffee may differ, but in Gothenburg cinnamon buns are extremely popular.
+What is included except for coffee may differ, but in Gothenburg, cinnamon buns are extremely popular.
 Head to the Haga district ant dive in to a world of pastries and buns.